OwensCode/evernote_to_markdown/README.md

   * Copy the exported file into the workspace folder of your java project
   * In Eclipse, navigate to `src/evernote_to_markdown`, double-click on `main.java`, left-click on the green **run** button of Eclipse, and choose **Application**.

-## Known bugs
+## Troubleshooting, Known bugs
-  * If a note's title is very long or the note has many tags, the software skips these notes and exports all others.
+  * If a note's title is very long or the note has many tags, the software terminates with error `File name too long`.
+To solve this, refactor long titles OR to many tags within the exported enex file.
   * A few of the HTML-Tags, which are added by Evernote when exporting, are not beeing deleted by _evernote_to_markdown_ yet.